leewp8/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    They are all advanced array methods that iterate through every item in an array.
+'Map' is used when you need to convert data.
+It returns a new array that doesn't manipulate the original array, and you a return statement as well.
+'Reduce' doesn't return a new array, but a single value.
+It's usually used for mulitplication of addition.
+'Filter' is used when you when you want to filter data based on something that can be equated to either true or false.
+If it's true it's included in the new array that it returns; if it's false, it's not included.

 2. Explain the difference between a callback and a higher order function.
+    A higher order fuction is a function that receives other functions.
+A callback function is a function that is passed into another function as an argument.
 3. Explain what a closure is.
+    A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function.
 4. Describe the four principles of the 'this' keyword.
+    Window binding - If we haven't given 'this' any context it will return the window, the global object in node or undefined in strict mode.
+    Implicit binding - Applies to objects with methods.
+When the function (method) is invoked, look the the left of the dot, that's what 'this' refers to.
+    Explicit binding - we tell a function what the 'this' keyword should be using .call, .apply or .bind.
+Call will immediately invoke the function and you pass in your arguments 1 by 1.
+Apply will immediately invoke the function and you pass in your arguments as an array.
+Bind you pass in your arguments 1 by 1, but it will not immediately invoke the function, instead it returns a brand new function that can be invoked later.
+    New binding - When a function is invoked with a new keyword the this keyword inside that function is bound to the new object being constructed.
+When a function is invoked as a constructor function using the new keyword, this points to the new object that’s created
 5. Why do we need super() in an extended class?
+    The super keyword is used to access and call functions on an object's parent.
+It replaces .call.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions